GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/splitting-modules/subtests/multi-entry/webpack/index.md

 ---
-result: fail
+result: pass
 ---

-Webpack extracts the common `objects.js` module as-is into its own shared bundle.
+Webpack optimizes modules separately for each runtime.
+As each entry has it's own runtime, modules are optimized for each entry.